EthereumCommonwealth/CharityNFT/README.md

 # Charity NFT

 This repo contains a code of a contract that was created to help the victims of Russia-Ukraine conflict in 2022.
-We collect donations and deliver the funds to a czech organization that covers the needs of those who suffered in the event.
+We collect donations and deliver the funds to a Czech organization that covers the needs of those who suffered in the event.

 ## Details